aeris-lab/mic-dp/README.md

 - Applying Gaussian or Laplace DP mechanisms using custom noise scaling
 - Evaluating MAE, clustering scores, and plotting results

-The library has been evaluated using:
-1. **ACI Dataset (Adult Census Income)** from the UCI repository for supervised learning.
-This dataset includes demographic features used to predict income classes.
-2. **Household Electricity Demand (HED)** dataset from the 2009 Midwest RECS dataset for unsupervised learning.
-This time series dataset provides daily electricity consumption profiles across households.

 Our experiments show that MIC-guided DP mechanisms consistently outperform Pearson, Mahalanobis, and baseline DP in terms of feature and prediction accuracy under privacy constraints.
 In unsupervised settings, MIC-DP preserves cluster structures better, as shown by silhouette score, ARI, and V-measure.

 ## Installation